epokmedia/redmine-cli/README.md

 redmine-cli
 ===========

-Post issue for redmine from command line
+Post issues to redmine from the command line

 Dependencies